gv20-therapeutics/IGSF8-NK/OncoMarkAI/README.md

 OncoMarkAI
 ===========================================================

 GV20's OncoMarkAI is an AI platform for biomarker discovery, cancer indication prioritization, and immunotherapy development.
-We offer partial access to our platform for academic usage in compliance with Nature's publication policies.
+We offer partial access to our platform for academic usage in compliance with Cell's publication policies.

 Reproducibility
 --------------------